Most computer models indicate Jose will stay out to sea

 A westward motion is the result of a ridge of high pressure to the north and then east of the storm.
 The strength and location of this ridge will determine how far Jose moves westward before eventually turning north and then east again.

 Two of the most robust computer models meteorologists use to determine the odds of landfall

 But models can have trouble forecasting unusual tracks such as Jose’s expected path.
 There is generally not a dominant weather feature that is steering the storm, so model forecasts can vary widely between each other and from run to run.

-The National Hurricane Center recognizes this issue in its Wednesday morning forecasts for Jose, saying "there is a lot of uncertainty in the intensity forecast."
+The National Hurricane Center recognizes this uncertainty in its Tuesday morning forecasts for Jose, saying “after (three days), the confidence in the forecast decreases as the guidance diverges significantly.”